ghazisarhan/line2chunk/README.md

 OR
 cat [some file of ppings] | node.js line2Chunk.js

-then either "open ppvizCLI.html" from command line or localhost web page
+then either "open ppvizCLI.html" from command line or localhost web page.

 Note1: that the input to this file doesn't have to be ppings, just any source of lines with a first field of time in seconds.

-Note2: the html file doesn't have to be ppvizCLI.html and can be any properly set up web page, e.g. the included index.html for testing
+Note2: the html file doesn't have to be ppvizCLI.html and can be any properly set up web page, e.g. the included index.html.

 ## Examples